 Overall, I highly recommend a visit to the Big Sur region if you’re taking a California road trip, and a stop at Pfeiffer Beach is a must, regardless of whether you can make it out during the Winter Solstice.
 The beach is beautiful and photogenic any time of year, and well worth the drive down to the parking area.
 I think this whole area has a lot to offer that’s unique from other areas of California, and I plan on revisiting Big Sur in the near future!

 These photos were all taken by me with my Nikon D810 + Rokinon 12mm f/2.8 Fisheye lens, and my Nikon D750 + Nikon 70-200mm f/2.8 VR lens.
 I used my MeFoto travel tripod for the first photo, and shot the rest handheld.

 If you’re planning a California road trip or vacation, check out my California category of posts for other things to see and do!
 To get some more Big Sur photo ideas or to purchase prints, check out my Big Sur Photo Gallery.
 For photo licensing inquires, please contact me.

 Have you been to Pfeiffer Beach or any other part of Big Sur?
 What do you think of it?
 Have a favorite spot?
 Have you photographed the Keyhole Arch “Light Show”?
 Interested in shooting it?
 Have any questions or other thoughts?
-Please share below in the comments!
+Do you agree or disagree with our assessment?
+Any questions?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!